 I love to add colour to lots of different household things.

-From terracotta pots to old wooden table tops, I am inspired to refresh and brighten them with my paints.
+From terracotta pots to old wooden table tops, rocks and vases, I am inspired to refresh and brighten them with my paints.
 I am always keeping an eye out for things to paint.
 Sometimes I buy things at op shops or grab something from a hard rubbish collection.

 What do you need?